digital-asset/canton/UNRELEASED.md

 ## Until 2024-09-06 (Exclusive)

 - Console.bootstrap.domain has new parameter domainThreshold, the minimum number of domain owners that need to authorize on behalf of the domain's namespace.
+- [Breaking change]: added a new mandatory `usage: SigningKeyUsage` parameter for the `register_kms_signing_key()` and the `generate_signing_key()` commands.
+This new parameter is used to specify the type of usage the new key will have.
+  It can take the following usage types:
+    - `Namespace`: the root namespace key that defines a node's identity and signs topology requests;
+    - `IdentityDelegation`: a signing key that acts as a delegation key for the root namespace and that can also be used to sign topology requests;
+    - `SequencerAuthentication`: a signing key that authenticates members of the network towards a sequencer;
+    - `Protocol`: a signing key that deals with all the signing that happens as part of the protocol.
+  This separation makes our system more robust in case of a compromised key.

 ## Until 2024-09-04 (Exclusive)